Project # 03

 click on picture to enlarge

 In response to visitors requests, we have designed this simple yet highly accurate thermal control circuit which can be used in applications where automatic temperature control is needed.
-The circuit switches a miniature relay ON or OFF according to the temperature detected by the one-chip temperature sensor LM35.
-When the LM35 detects a temperature higher than the preset level (set by VR1), the relay is actuated.
+The circuit switches a miniature relay ON or OFF according to the temperature detected by the single chip temperature sensor LM35DZ.
+When the LM35DZ detects a temperature higher than the preset level (set by VR1), the relay is actuated.
 When the temperature falls below the preset temperature, relay is de-energized.
 The circuit can be powered by any AC or DC 12V supply or battery (100mA min.)

-LM35CZ & LM35CAZ (in TO-92 case) --- −40°C to +110°C
+LM35CZ & LM35CAZ (in TO-92 case) --- −40oC to +110oC

 LM35DZ (in TO-92 case) -------------- 0 ~ 100o

-LM35H & LM35AH (in TO-46 case) ------ −55°C to +150°C
+LM35H & LM35AH (in TO-46 case) ------ −55oC to +150oC

-The one we supply with this project is the -DZ version with temperature range from 0 ~ 100oC.
+The one we supply with this project is the -DZ version with temperature detection range from 0 ~ 100oC.

-Circuit Operation : The heart of the circuit is the LM35 temperature sensor which is factory-calibrated in the Celsius (or Centigrade) scale with a linear Degree->Volt conversion function.
-The output voltage (at pin 2) changes with temperature from 0V (0oC) to 1000mV (100oC).
-This greatly simplifies the thermostat design as we only need to provide a precision voltage reference (TL431) and an accurate comparator (A1 of LM358) in order to construct a complete thermostat.
-The preset (VR1) & resistor (R3) form a variable voltage divider which sets a reference voltage (Vref) form 0V ~ 1.62V.
+HOW IT WORKS : The heart of the circuit is the LM35DZ temperature sensor which is factory-calibrated in the Celsius (or Centigrade) scale with a linear Degree->Volt conversion function.
+The output voltage (at pin 2) changes linearly with temperature from 0V (0oC) to 1000mV (100oC).
+This greatly simplifies the circuit design as we only need to provide a precision voltage reference (TL431) and an accurate comparator (A1 of LM358) in order to construct a complete thermal-controlled switch.
+The preset (VR1) & resistor (R3) from a variable voltage divider which sets a reference voltage (Vref) form 0V ~ 1.62V.
 The op-amp (A2) buffers the reference voltage so as to avoid loading the divider network (VR1 & R3).
-The comparator (A1) compares the reference voltage Vref set by VR1 with the output voltage of LM35 and decides whether to energize or de-energize the relay (LED1 ON or OFF respectively).
+The comparator (A1) compares the reference voltage Vref (set by VR1) with the output voltage of LM35DZ and decides whether to energize or de-energize the relay (LED1 ON or OFF respectively).
+The purpose of R2 is to provide a bit of hysteresis which helps to prevent relay chattering.
+Hysteresis is inversely proportional to the value of R2.
+Lower value of R2 gives higher hysteresis.

 Calibration : No special instrument is required.
-The relay can be set to "trip" (change state) at any temperature form 0 ~ 100oC
+The relay can be set to "trip" (change state) at any temperature form 0 ~ 100oC.
+For example: To set a 70oC trip point ( switchover temperature) :

 1. Connect a precision digital volt meter or multimeter across the test points "TP1" & "GND".

-2. Slowly Adjust VR1 until you get a reading of 700 mV ( or 0.7V) on your voltmeter or multimeter.
+2. Slowly Adjust VR1 until you get a exact reading of 700 mV ( or 0.7V) on your voltmeter or multimeter.

 Thermostat1-sch.jpg (163609 bytes)